 “Keep your rifles clean, keep your boots on, and watch each others’ backs,” he said finally.
 “And for Morrow’s sake, listen to your COs.”
 He found Joffrey’s face in the crowd and pierced it with his hawkish gaze.
 “Anyone insubordinate gets to come back here and explain it to me,” he said venomously.
 He paused for the last time.
 “Good luck to you all.
 Kill some Reds for me.”

 And that was it.
 He would never see any of them again.
-What a bizarre thing war is, he thought.

 “First Platoon, leeeeeeeft FACE!”
 Lieutenant Webster shouted.
 All of First Platoon snapped to their left.
 “MARCH!” he ordered, and they began drumming out the familiar rhythm of boots on the move.
 Each Lieutenant ordered their platoon off the parade ground in disciplined order, saluting Captain Willikers in rows as they passed.
 He returned their salutes.

 Kirk gazed in wonder at the Captain as he stamped by with Fourth Platoon.
 Jeremiah Williker’s features were drawn into a tight grimace, haunted eyes looking right through the marching troops like they were a company of ghosts.
-Has he lost it?
+Has he finally lost it?
 Kirk wondered.

-It was a look Kirk would soon become intimately familiar with, a look he would see repeated on hundreds of faces and even come to wear on his very own.
+It was a look Kirk would soon become intimately familiar with, a look he would see repeated on hundreds of faces and even come to wear on his own.